Deathstalker II

-Deathstalker II: Duel of the Titans is a 1987 sword-and-sorcery film directed by Jim Wynorski and written by Neil Ruttenberg.
-A sequel to 1983's Deathstalker, it stars John Terlesky who replaced Rick Hill in the title role.
-The story concerns a princess who has been deposed and replaced by her evil clone.
+Deathstalker II is a 1987 sword and sorcery film directed by Jim Wynorski and written by Neil Ruttenberg.
+A sequel to 1983's Deathstalker, it the second installment in the Deathstalker film series.
+It stars John Terlesky who replaced Rick Hill in the title role.
+The story follows a princess who has been deposed and replaced by her evil clone.
 She poses as a seer while trying to reclaim her kingdom with the help of the warrior known as Deathstalker.

-Owing to its low-cost production and the perceived self-awareness of the movie, director Wynorski called the film an "anachronistic comedy of sorts".
-Deathstalker II was the last sword-and-sorcery movie that Roger Corman produced in Argentina during the 1980s.
+Owing to its low-cost production and perceived self-awareness, director Wynorski called the film an "anachronistic comedy of sorts."
+Deathstalker II was the last sword and sorcery movie that Roger Corman produced in Argentina during the 1980s.

-Synopsis
+Plot

 Princess Evie of the Jzafir kingdom is possessed by the sorcerer Jerak, who creates an evil clone of Evie.
 Through the clone, Jerak and his voluptuous and dangerous ally, Sultana, rule over Jzafir.
 The real Evie escapes Jerak's control, and posing as Reena the Seer she enlists the aid of the renowned hero Deathstalker.
 Together they fight against the forces of evil to take back Evie's kingdom.